ntopia/os-project/README.md

 #### Implementing classes
 We need to implement three classes, `wrr_sched_class`, `wrr_rq`, and `wrr_entity`.
 `wrr_sched_class` has function pointers to actually run wrr.
-`wrr_rq` is used in rq, and have a lock and list of wrr tasks.
-It also has number of tasks in rq and sum of their weight to use in loadbalancing.
+`wrr_rq` is used in `rq`, and have a lock and list of wrr tasks.
+It also has number of tasks in `rq` and sum of their weight to use in loadbalancing.
 `wrr_entity` is used in `task_struct` and has variables used in wrr such as weight.

 #### Initializing data
 On initializing scheduler, call loadbalance to move existing tasks to newly created scheduler.
-When initializing rq, also initialize `wrr_rq`, initializing lock, list and variables.
+When initializing `rq`, also initialize `wrr_rq`, initializing lock, list and variables.
 On enqueueing wrr task, initialize wrr entity with default weight and timeslice if they are not already set.

 #### Implementing system calls